-Sector Percentage of of Gross Rent
+Sector Percentage of Gross Rent

-Legal Services 26%
+Sector Legal Services 26%

 Financial Services 25%

-Technical and Scientific Services
+Technical and Scientific Services 11%

-Retail
+Retail 9%

-Other Professional Services
+Other Professional Services 8%

 Manufacturing 7%

-Other
+Other 5%

 Government / Public Administration 4%

-Media / Telecommunications
+Media / Telecommunications 3%

 Real Estate and Insurance 2%

 \ The classification of our tenants is based on the U.S. Government's North American Industry Classification System (NAICS), which has replaced the Standard Industrial Classification (SIC) system.